 3. Expensive storage

 If you require a fair amount of storage for your device, MacBooks can often feel a bit limited.
-You can choose up to 1 TB or 2 TB of SSD storage for a MacBook, but the laptop’s price will increase excessively.
+You can choose up to 8 TB of SSD storage for a MacBook nowadays, but the laptop’s price will increase excessively.
 A quick and less expensive solution is to get an external hard drive to store everything you need and don’t use on a daily basis.

 Takeaway

 On RefurbMe, we specialize in comparing hundreds of refurbished Apple products from multiple merchants.
 They are 100% functional and have been tested from top to bottom.
-If you want to get a new laptop at a discounted price, check out our best MacBook deals here.
+If you want to get a new laptop at a discounted price, check out our best MacBook deals from reputable sellers here. 👇

 Good luck!